AnthonyDelCato/AnthonyDelCato/Readme.md

 ### What I'm using ? 🛠

-- Python, HTML5, CSS3, Git, GitHub
+- AWS Cloud, Python, SQLite, HTML5, Git, GitHub, Linux

 - 💬 Ask  me about anything that you want to learn